 A Quick Story to Make You Cry (Maybe)

 We got a very nice letter tucked into a card that was delivered to our school just after the winter break.
 This is an excerpt from that card that we read to our students:

 Dear Students, I just came home and found your very special card in my mailbox.
 It made me smile so much.
 I was having a very bad day until I got your card.
 I don’t get very many cards anymore since my friends are mostly too old or too sick to write to me.~ A recipient of one of our cards

 It took a bit of sleuthing on the part of some members of our school community, but we were able to find out who had sent the card.
-He had signed his name, but it was cursive writing and there was a few names it could be.
+He had signed his name, but it was cursive writing and there were a few names it could be.

 My class wanted to send him a card every week for the rest of the school year.
 So we did.
 He wrote back every week.
-And, at the end of the year we invited him to our end of the year assembly and picnic.
+And, at the end of the year, we invited him to our end of the year assembly and picnic.
 The kids were so happy to meet their “card guy” face to face.
-We found out he lived in the seniors care centre near our school.
+We found out he lived in the senior’s care centre near our school.

 That is when the staff decided we needed to spend more time at the care centre.
 Now, weekly, classes go over to the seniors centre.
 They read, play games and learn from the seniors.
 And sometimes the seniors learn from us (hello Google).
 It has been great for everyone involved and it doesn’t take as much time as you might think.
 The rewards are worth the time.

 One of our favourite days was showing our senior friends how to use Go Noodle.

 Do you need some books to share with your class about kindness?
 Check out our post Books About Kindness with a pretty great list.